vgrigory/candidates/web-dev/README.md

 Our WebDev Position
 ===================

-We're looking for a web developer with strong client- and server-side JavaScript skills, a solid command of HTML, the DOM, and CSS (You don't have to be a designer, but you do need to understand how CSS *works*).
+We're looking for a senior web developer to join our team.
+You'll be a primary contributor to the development of our products and have the chance not only to build it with us but to determine what we build and how we build it.
+We're a small team and move quickly -- but not recklessly.

-The day to day responsibilities will be to implement and evolve the Hangar162 web applications and to take an ongoing role in shaping what the product is and how it does it.
-You should be comfortable working with the `git`, `node`, `npm` and other commands, and should know how to run basic Unix shell commands and scripts.
+Hopefully this is interesting to you.
+In terms of what we're looking for, we expect that you'll:

+-   Be proficient at server-side JavaScript development using NodeJs.

+-   Have a commanding knowledge of client-side JavaScript and AJAX development

+-   Understand HTML, the DOM, and CSS

+-   Have experience and expert knowledge of at least one major client-side JavaScript toolchain (Google Closure, YUI, JQuery, Dojo, etc) and be excited to learn how to use Google's Closure tools.

+-   Know your way around the browser developer console and feel comfortable using it to diagnose and understand your code as it runs.

+-   Have basic UNIX/MacOSX skills and be able to run scripts and basic commands from the command line

+-   Have familiarity with `git` and `github` and understand how to use branches, pull requests, and other collaborative development tools.

 If that's you, then the exercises below should be a walk in the park!